objcio/articles/2015-02-09-photoskit.md

 ============

 #Introduction
 Every day, [more photos are taken with the iPhone](https://www.flickr.com/cameras#brands) than any other camera.
 Displays on iOS devices get better every year, but even back in the pre-Retina era [when the iPad was introduced](http://youtu.be/_KN-5zmvjAo?t=17m7s), one of its killer uses was just displaying user photos and exploring the photo library.
-It is very important for developers to be able to make use of the wealth of the users' photo libraries.
+Since the camera is one of the iPhone's most important and popular features, there is a big demand for apps and utilities that make use of the wealth of users' photo libraries.

 Until the summer of 2015, developers used the [AssetsLibrary Framework](https://developer.apple.com/library/ios/documentation/AssetsLibrary/Reference/ALAssetsLibrary_Class/#//apple_ref/doc/uid/TP40009722-CH1-SW57) to access the ever-growing photo libraries of users.
 Over the years Camera.app and Photos.app have changed significantly, adding new features and even a new way of organizing photos by moments.
 Meanwhile, the AssetsLibrary framework lagged behind.

-With iOS 8, Apple has given us PhotoKit, a modern framework which provides more features and better performance than AssetsLibrary.
+With iOS 8, Apple has given us PhotoKit, a modern framework that's more performant than AssetsLibrary and provides features that allow applications to work seamlessly with the devices' photo library.

 #Outline
-We'll start with a bird's-eye view of the [framework's object model](#PhotosKit-Object-Model): the entities and the relationships between them, fetching instances of those entities, and working with the fetch results.
+We'll start with a bird's-eye view of the [framework's object model](#PhotoKit-Object-Model): the entities and the relationships between them, fetching instances of those entities, and working with the fetch results.

 Additionally, we'll cover [the asset metadata](#Photo-metadata) that wasn't available to developers when using AssetsLibrary.